 The train station is renamed to Pukerua Bay to distinguish it from the South Island station Pukerau.

-1924: Mrs. Ames opens a small store above the zigzag path to the beach.
+1924: Mrs. Ames opens a small store above the zigzag path to Brendan beach.
 The store offers provisions for the few permanent residents and weekend visitors to the bay.
 Later, the Ames family also operates a small shop on the beach to save picnickers having to climb up to the store.

-1926: On March, 20th, a ceremony attended by J G Coates, Prime Minister, is held to open the roads leading from Pukerua Bay station to the beach (replacing a steep track) and to Lindsay’s store.
+1926: On March, 20th, a ceremony attended by J G Coates, Prime Minister, is held to open the roads leading from Pukerua Bay station to the beach (replacing a steep track) and to Lyndsay’s store.
 The road into Pukerua Bay from Plimmerton is still only a track, often slippery and muddy during winter months.

 1927: Pukerua Bay School is officially opened on May, 21st on land donated by Charles Gray.
 Before this, children had to catch the train to Plimmerton to attend school.